 The Detroit Department of Human Services faces an uncertain future as Mayor Dave Bing’s administration and state and federal authorities plan to dissolve it entirely, but City Council and concerned citizens put up a fight to keep the department intact.

 The department has seen sweeping changes and numerous firings following a rash of corruption and mismanagement charges, resulting in in one arrest to date.

 DDHS will not reapply for the $55 million in federal funding it currently receives to administer the early education program Head Start.
 At the insistence of Bing and the U.S. Department of Housing and Urban Development, HUD will consider proposals for a new body to manage the education program.

-DDHS is also currently responsible for administering Community Service Block Grant funding from the federal government, which comes to the city by way of the state’s Department of Human Services.
+DDHS is also currently responsible for administering Community Service ment, which comes to the city by way of the state’s Department of Human Services.
 But MDHS wants to de-certify the Detroit department and transfer the CSBG program to a non-profit entity, citing the recent corruption in DDHS.